-Your cuckoo clock is an intricate, unique and stunning timepiece.
+If you've purchased a cuckoo clock, you know it's an intricate, unique and stunning timepiece.
 The majority of the time, it will run like clockwork, but once in a while, it may falter or skip a beat.
 If yours happens to experience one of the common issues with cuckoo clocks mentioned below, just follow the steps provided to get it back up and ticking again.

 The Cuckoo Stops Working Entirely

 It doesn’t take long to get accustomed to the sweet sounds of the cuckoo bird each hour.
 So when it stops functioning, it can really feel as if something is missing.
 If your cuckoo has stopped working it could be that it was turned off or that it’s been damaged.
 We recommend bringing it in to get checked out in this case.

 It’s 2:17pm, and your cuckoo is calling away.
 You know this isn’t right because it normally calls on the full and half-hour, so what happened?
 It’s not your cuckoo, in fact, it’s the minute-hand.
 If the minute hand is in the wrong position, you’ll need to move it to the proper hour to get your cuckoo back in synch.

 Cuckoo Calls the Wrong Time

 If your cuckoo starts calling out six times at 8:00, it’s not confused — it’s that the hour hand is in the wrong position.
 To get it working again, you’ll need to reset the hour hand to the proper hour.
 If the cuckoo is silent altogether, check that the wire latch on the door is removed.